-Old Engine 77 returns to town of Watertown fire department
+Old Engine 77 returns to Town of Watertown Fire Department

 Mr. Johnston remembers the days, decades ago, when old Engine 77 helped him become a firefighter.
 He did a lot of training on it, he recalled.

 Some log books were found in the truck’s glove compartment when it was returned home the first time.
 And it contained an entry showing Mr. Johnston going on a fire call so many decades ago.
-He doesn’t remember that fire, however.
+He doesn’t remember that fire.

 “I went on thousands of calls,” he said.